 The Elder Race is not afraid to confront such difficult issues as over-population, dementia, self-sacrifice and euthanasia, all set within a heart-warming story of escape, survival and hope.

-For more information on The Elder Race, endorsements and unsolicited responses, please click on the title above.
+For more information on The Elder Race, endorsements and unsolicited responses, click on the image of the book cover.
 To order a copy, please use the "Contact Alwyn" link.More info →

 Review by Carole Bromley